 Kallipateira however, the Daughter of Diagoras and Mother to Peisirrhodos made a different move.
 Peisirrhodos and Eukles (her Nephew) were also competing in the Olympic Games, and Kallipateira was desperate to see them do so.

-For her crime she was stood before the judges of the games.
-At this time, any woman going against the ban was to be severely punished often with the penalty of death.
+For her crime, the judges of the games stood her before them.
+At that time, the penalty for any woman going against the ban often included severe punishment, even death.